 As part of Wyoming’s cowboy culture, a team of cowboys — known as Team Wyoming —wear the Wyoming brand as they compete and perform in rodeos around North America.
-Team Wyoming is made up of seven members, including Dusty Tuckness (bullfighter), Nate Jestes (bullfighter), Brody Cress (saddle bronc), Ty Blasingame (team roper), Cole Reiner (bareback), Seth Hardwick (bareback) and Chet Johnson (saddle bronc).
+Team Wyoming is made up of eight members, including Dusty Tuckness (bullfighter), Nate Jestes (bullfighter), Brody Cress (saddle bronc), Ty Blasingame (team roper), Cole Reiner (bareback), Seth Hardwick (bareback), Chet Johnson (saddle bronc) and Tanner Butner (saddle bronc).

 Connect with Team Wyoming on Facebook.

 Dusty Tuckness, a 15-time NFR Bullfighter and 10-time PRCA Bullfighter of the Year, embodies the spirit of rodeo with each fearless performance.
 Hailing from Meeteetse, Wyoming, Dusty is not only a seasoned professional but a nominee for the prestigious Bullfighter of the Year award for the 11th time.